hralgoric-rgb/AlgoricMain/COMMERCIAL_EQUITY_README.md

 ### Branding
 - Colors defined in `globals.css` CSS variables
 - Logo and company name in navbar
-- Consistent with existing 100Gaj branding
+- Consistent with existing Algoric branding

 ### Features
 - Easy to add new property types